 When symptoms aren’t quite dementia, but aren’t normal either

-But even if other family and friends notice some changes, the symptoms usually aren’t severe enough to cause problems with your older adult’s everyday life.
+But even if family or friends notice changes too, the symptoms might not be severe enough to cause problems with everyday life.

 We explain what mild cognitive impairment is, the symptoms, how it’s diagnosed, causes and risk factors, and treatments.